|Triplet Arp 274 [Courtesy NASA]

 - Atoms and molecules are much, much too small for any human to examine first-hand.
 Thus we rely on exotic equipment such as electron microscopes and atomic-force microscopes to "see" them.
 And even these images are merely synthetic aids to visualization, generated say by exquisitely small variations in electric current as a probe passes over the surface.
 In other words, we "see" these structures only in a very indirect way.

-- Chemical reactions cannot yet be observed, at least not in any way that truly displays what is actually happening.
-Thus the entire field of chemistry relies on indirect laboratory experiments, from which we infer what is happening at the molecular and atomic level.
+- Chemical reactions cannot yet be observed, at least not in any way that truly displays what is actually happening at the level of atoms and molecules.
+Thus the entire field of chemistry relies on laboratory experiments, from which researchers indirectly infer what is happening at the molecular and atomic level.

 - The nucleus of an atom is far, far smaller than anything that can be seen, even with exotic equipment such as atomic-force microscopes.
-Nuclear reactions can only be studied effectively using very powerful, large-scale equipment, whose operation is based on highly mathematical physical theories.
+Thus nuclear reactions can only be studied using powerful, large-scale equipment, whose operation is based on highly mathematical physical theories.